-Defiant protesters remain at key US Canada border crossing
+Canada police arrive to remove protesters at US border

 Windsor police immediately warned that anyone blocking the streets could be subject to arrest and their vehicles could be seized.

-The news was met with defiance by protesters.
+The news was met earlier with defiance by protesters.

 At the Ambassador Bridge, an unidentified person grabbed a microphone and addressed the crowd, asking if they wanted to stay or leave when the deadline rolled around.
 By a show of applause, it was agreed they would stay.
 “OK,” the man said.
 “Let’s stand tall.”
 The protesters responded by singing the Canadian national anthem.